Melfelf/Melfelf.github.io/.github/instructions/BlogHelper.instructions.md

 - Include clear headings and structure
 - Balance technical accuracy with readability
 - Support multilingual content (German/English as appropriate)
+- Do not use - in sentences use , or start a new sentence

 ## Templates by Category